AbdybaevAE/sectors/README.md

 # src/main/resources/db/migrations/v2_insert.sql
 ```
 It's recommended to read this page before jumping to another part of project
-You can find additional and detailed comments in this format:
+You can find additional and detailed comments in code in this format:
 ```java
 /**
  * Sectors service.
 It contains only 1 method get sector tree(where each node contains info about sector value and description and